BlockchainLabsNZ/brave-new-coin-token/audit/readme.md

 ## Conclusion

 Overall we have not identified any potential vulnerabilities.
-This contract has a low level risk of XID being hacked or stolen from the inspected contracts.
+This contract has a low level risk of **BNC** being hacked or stolen from the inspected contracts.

 <br><!-- *********************************************** -->
 <hr>